liuxy1103/BISSG/README.md

 ## Notice for CVPPP
 This was officially confirmed by the authors of the dataset.

-In the second half of 2021, the calculation of the SBD indicator has corrected for the bug that he SBD metric on the leaderboard site was higher than the `bestDice' metric.
+In the second half of 2021, the calculation of the SBD metric has been corrected for the bug that the SBD metric on the leaderboard site was higher than the `bestDice' metric.

 The calculation method is corrected